jamval 2025 feb 14-16

 Q18.
 Will there be a stage at JamVal?

-• Open Stage at noon & 3:30 pm: Bring your jam to perform on stage.
+Open Stage from noon until 2:30 pm: Bring your jam to perform on stage.
 Sign up immediately beforehand to perform a short slot on the JamVal Stage.

 Q19.
 What’s the bluegrass band scramble?